Cha Woong-ki: 2024–Present: Return to acting, Universe League, and AHOF

 Cha Woong-ki has then made a return to acting.
 He was announced as part of the cast for the Boys' Love (BL) web drama titled Love for Love’s Sake.
 The series aired from January 24 to February 14, 2024.

 In October 2024, Cha was announced as one of the 42 contestants on SBS’s Universe League audition program.
 The show formed three teams: Team Rhythm, Team Groove, and Team Beat.
 He was drafted by the mentors of Team Beat, which he went on to represent throughout the competition.
 During the final phase of the competition in January 2025, Team Rhythm won the group battle, resulting in the elimination of Team Groove and Team Beat.
-Despite this, Cha ranked first among Team Beat members and placed second overall in the show.
+Despite this, Cha ranked first among Team Beat members and placed ninth overall as a wildcard member in the show.
 As a result, he debuted as a member of the boy group AHOF under F&F Entertainment.
 The group officially debuted on July 1, 2025, with the release of their first album Who We Are.

 Public image

 COVID-19 conduct and public response

-In early 2021, Cha Woong-ki received attention online for expressing concern in a university group chat regarding a large gathering of incoming freshmen during a period of COVID-19 restrictions in South Korea.
+In early 2021, Cha received attention online for expressing concern in a university group chat regarding a large gathering of incoming freshmen during a period of COVID-19 restrictions in South Korea.
 Identifying himself by name and academic department, he criticized the decision to hold an in-person drinking party involving over 20 students, citing health and safety concerns.
 His comments were met with ridicule from some participants, and he subsequently left the chat.
 The conversation was later circulated on student community forums, where it was revealed that Cha was a member of the boy group TOO.
 The incident drew widespread online support, with many internet users commending his stance as responsible and principled.
 His actions were highlighted in media coverage as an example of socially conscious behavior among public figures.